 - Withdrawing Funds.
 Withdraw money through an ATM (maximum $500 per day) or by transferring to an external account (maximum $7,000 per day).

 - Check and Cash Deposit.
-You can’t deposit checks or cash into a Spend account via ATM, but you have access to mobile check deposit through the Acorns app (maximum $5,000 per day).
+You can’t deposit checks or cash into a Spend account via ATM, but you have access to mobile check deposit through the Acorns app (maximum $5,000 or three transactions per day).

 - Checks.
-Acorns doesn’t provide checkbooks or checks, and third-party check services won’t work.
+Acorns doesn’t provide checkbooks or checks, and third-party check services won’t work, but you can use the Send Check feature to mail a physical check.

 The Acorns Spend account is designed primarily to support Acorns investing, so you need to have an additional account to cover all your financial needs.
 It does not support joint checking accounts.